kbeckmann/game-and-watch-retro-go/README.md

 `saves_restore.sh` will upload all save state files that you have backed up that are also included in the elf file.
 E.g Let's say you back up saves for rom A, B and C. Later on, you add a new rom D but remove A, then build and flash.
 When running the script, the save states for B and C will be programmed and nothing else.

 You can also erase all of the save slots by running `make flash_saves_erase`.

+## Screenshots

+Screenshots can be captured by pressing `PAUSE/SET` + `GAME`.
+This feature is disabled by default if the external flash is 1MB (stock units), because it takes up 150kB in the external flash.

+Screenshots can be downloaded by running `make dump_screenshot`, and will be saved as a 24-bit RGB PNG.

 ## Upgrading the flash